0x050f/markdown-cv/index.md

 + xx__ \____ PL/SQL
 + xx__ \____ Perl

-## Working Environment
-+ OS > ubuntu / macOS Monterey
-+ IDE > vim

 ## Hobbies

 I watch a lot of films/series, my favorite movies are Ghibli's animated movies.
-I'm also a huge listener of music, mostly punk, rock and rap genre and I play a bit of guitar !
+I'm also a huge listener of music, mostly punk, rock, indie and rap genre and I play a bit of guitar !

 </div>